antveil77/springAcademyRestAPIcourse/documentation/module2/labImplementingPost/labImplementingPost.md

    but was: 404 NOT_FOUND

 We shouldn't be surprised by the 404 NOT_FOUND error.
 We haven't added the POST endpoint yet!

+## Implementing POST Endpoint

+For our POST endpoint, review this section about HTTP POST; note that we've added emphasis:

+>If one or more resources has been created on the origin server as a result of successfully processing a POST request, the origin server SHOULD send a 201 (Created) response containing a Location header field that provides an identifier for the primary resource created ...

 ## Summary
 blabla